noah1510/unit-system-generator/README.md

 All you need for the code generator is python3.
 The code generator is written in python3 and uses the jinja2 template engine to generate the code.
-To install the dependencies run `pip3 install -r requirements.txt` in the root directory of this repository.
+To install the dependencies run `pipenv install` in the root directory of this repository.

-After the dependencies are installed you can run the code generator with `python3 ./genSources.py`.
+After the dependencies are installed you can run the code generator with `pipenv run python ./genSources.py`.
 The script takes the following arguments:

 * `-o` or `--outDir` -> the output directory for the generated code.
-Default is `./output`
+Default is `./output_{target}`
-* `--arduino` -> generate code for arduino instead of meson
 * `--printOutFiles` -> print which files are generated to stdout

-## Adding new units

-To add new units all you need to do is change the json files in the `type data` directory and rerun the code generator.
-There are three json files:

-* `units.json` -> contains all the units, their names and literals
-* `constants.json` -> contains all the constants and their values
+* `--help` -> print the help message if you put it after the target name it gives yout the options for that target
-* `combinations.json` -> contains all the combinations of units
+* `target` -> specifies the target language.
+This is required and can be one of the following:

-Add the new units to the `units.json` file and also specify how they are combined in the `combinations.json` file.
+  * `meson` -> generates the code ofr the meson build system
+  * `arduino` -> generates for the arduino library manager

+## Adding new units or targets

-The combination file is used to generate the operators for the units.
+Check the doc/type_formats.md file for the documentation on how to add new units.
-Each object in that array specifies two units and the resulting unit.
-The way this is interpreted is `factor1 * factor2 = product`.
-The code automatically generates the inverse of the product as well as different orders.

-Each unit needs a unique id.
-That id is needed to prevent converting one unit into another by accident.
-If you want to see the naming convention for the ids look into the `unit_t.hpp` header file.
+Check the doc/targets.md file for the documentation on how to add new targets.

 ## Planned features